LWJGLX/debug/README.md

 - `exclude` - Exclude trace outputs for called methods matching a given GLOB pattern (set via Agent argument `e`)
 - `nothrow` - Do not throw a Java exception on any detected error but only log the error.
 Note that this may result in a JVM crash due to illegal arguments or GL errors. (set via system property `-Dorg.lwjglx.NO_THROW` or via Agent argument `n`)
 - `debug` - Log additional information about classfile transformations (this can be used to debug the library itself). (set via system property `org.lwjglx.DEBUG` or via Agent argument `d`)
 - `output` - Write LWJGL3 and LWJGLX debug and trace logging messages to a file (when this option is set, no output of LWJGL3 and LWJGLX is printed to stdout or stderr, but instead to the specified file).
-The file name is the value of this property. (set via system property `-Dorg.lwjglx.OUTPUT` or via Agent argument `o`)
+The file name is the value of this property.
+When the file name ends with `.zip` or `.gz` then a corresponding compressed archive file will be created to save storage space.
+In this case, the JVM must exit normally for the archive file to be finalized properly. (set via system property `-Dorg.lwjglx.OUTPUT` or via Agent argument `o`)
 - `sleep` - Thread.sleep() before calling each intercepted method (useful when following a call trace).
 The number of milliseconds are specified as the value of this property. (set via system property `-Dorg.lwjglx.SLEEP` or via Agent argument `s`)

 Examples:

 * `java -javaagent:lwjglx-debug.jar=t ...` (generate a trace on stderr)
 * `java -javaagent:lwjglx-debug.jar=t;o=trace.log` (generate a trace written to file `trace.log`)
+* `java -javaagent:lwjglx-debug.jar=t;o=trace.log.zip` (generate a zip archive containing a single `trace.log` file)
 * `java -javaagent:lwjglx-debug.jar=tn;o=trace.log` (generate a trace written to file `trace.log` and do not throw on GL errors)
 * `java -javaagent:lwjglx-debug.jar=t;e=*GL20*,*GL11.glVertex3f` (generate a trace on stderr and exclude all methods from any class having `GL20` in its name, as well as exclude `glVertex3f` from any class ending with `GL11`)